albar965/littlenavmap-manual/src/en/OPTIONS.rst

 |Map Display Keys Icon| Map Keys
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On this page you can enter login information, tokens or API keys for map services which need an user account.
+On this page you can enter login information, tokens or API keys for map services which need a user account.

 The required keys shown are extracted from the installed map themes.
 See :doc:`MAPTHEMES` for more information about map themes.

 The following map themes requiring an account come with *Little Navmap*:

 - `Mapbox <https://account.mapbox.com>`__ also allows user customized maps in Mapbox Studio.
 See the Mapbox page for help.
-  Click ``Add Mapbox User Map`` to add an user styled map to *Little Navmap*.
+  Click ``Add Mapbox User Map`` to add a user styled map to *Little Navmap*.
 - `Thunderforest <https://www.thunderforest.com/>`__
 - `Maptiler <https://www.maptiler.com/>`__
 - `Stadia StamenTerrain <https://stadiamaps.com/stamen/onboarding/create-account/>`__